 Are same sex marriages legal?

 Yes, Clinton County will issue marriage licenses to same-sex couples.
-Michigan recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.